HowaiMak/HowaiMak/README.md

 ## 🚀 About Me

-I'm a passionate developer specializing in algorithmic trading systems and quantitative finance.
-Constantly exploring the intersection of technology and financial markets through:
+A Morden day coal miner, but I dig for alpha in the corporate data mines and get paid in basis points.

 - 🔭 **Current Project:** Building an Automated Trading System
-- 🌱 **Learning:** Deep Learning architectures & SQLite optimization
+- 🌱 **Learning:** Machine Learning Models, Deep Learning application on buyside
-- 🤝 **Seeking Collaboration:** High-frequency arbitrage strategies & regime-based factor allocation
+- 🤝 **Seeking Collaboration:** Alpha Factor Index-enhancing Strategy, Statistical Arbitrage Strategy
-- 💬 **Ask Me About:** Python, C++, or mathematical modeling challenges
+- 💬 **Ask Me About:** Python, C++, SQL, Linux or Mathematical Modeling
-- ⚡ **Fun Fact:** I believe quantitative reasoning can solve most financial market puzzles

 ## 🛠️ Tech Stack